Skip to main content

 This hormonal shift creates a powerful biological drive for overconsumption and weight gain.
 Compounding this issue is the concurrent development of insulin resistance.
 Insulin is the hormone responsible for escorting glucose from the bloodstream into the cells to be used for energy.

 As mentioned, elevated cortisol and other factors associated with sleep loss make the body’s cells less responsive to insulin’s signals.
 The pancreas attempts to compensate by producing more insulin, leading to a state of hyperinsulinemia.
-This combination of high insulin and high is profoundly damaging to blood vessels, promoting inflammation and the development of atherosclerotic plaques.
+This combination of high insulin and high blood sugar is profoundly damaging to blood vessels, promoting inflammation and the development of atherosclerotic plaques.

 The hormonal shifts from sleep debt create a powerful biological drive for overconsumption and weight gain.